The Language Rights Blog

 “Birth is painful!
 They say, when a mother gives birth to a child, she undergoes through a pain equivalent to fracturing 20 bones altogether.
 Imagine the birth of a Nation – imagine the birth of Bangladesh.
 Imagine its pain” – Abhi Sanghani December 2021, marks half a century of the bloody Read more…

-By The Language Rights Blog, 1 year1 year ago
+By The Language Rights Blog, 3 years2 weeks ago

 Article